 Bottom point, such laptops are not that fancy and definitely not that fast, but can still get most jobs done (browsing, listening to music, watching movies, chatting, light photo and video editing, etc) and offer decent battery life (5+ hours), for a lot less money.

-In this class, you should turn your head towards the following:
+In this class, you should turn your head toward the following:

 - Lenovo X131e and IdeaPad U200;